sejungkwak/work-time/README.md

         : The system only requires an employee ID and its associated password to log in.

-    - [x] I want an easy to use system so that I can complete my task as quickly as possible.
+    - [x] I want an easy-to-use system so that I can complete my task as quickly as possible.

         : The application offers clear menu options and guided questions with detailed instructions.